learn-co-students/nyc04-seng-ft-120720/42-rails-api-auth/SETUP.md

 ### CORS

-Set up [CORS config](https://github.com/cyu/rack-cors#rails-configuration) to allow requests from your frontent to your backend:
+Set up [CORS config](https://github.com/cyu/rack-cors#rails-configuration) to allow requests from your frontend to your backend:

 ```rb
 # config/initializers/cors.rb